This post contains affiliate links. We may earn compensation when you click on the links at no additional cost to you.

 To get to Calico Ghost Town, just follow the signs off the freeway.
 There is a large parking lot and benches for picnics.

 The town of Calico itself isn’t huge.

-A good two or so hours is plenty of time, although you could totally spend upwards of 4+ hours if you really want to spend extra time in each building and also take the mining tours in Calico.
+A good two or so hours is plenty of time, although you could totally spend upwards of 4+ hours if you really want to spend extra time in each building and also take the mining tours and activities, like gold panning in Calico.
 Not all are open for tours, but with 500 miles of mines, they do have some safe areas to see.